Voice Search Optimization: How to Improve Your Visibility in 2026

 • Emphasize opening hours and location

-• Use "nearby", "in the neighborhood" and city names
+• Use "near me", "in the area" and city names

 • Ensure recent Google reviews